nadia-polikarpova/cse130-web/lectures/00-hello.md

 - Haskell (3 weeks)
     - A practical functional language
 - Build your own language (5 weeks)
-    - How do we implement a new language (in Haksell)?
+    - How do we implement a new language (in Haskell)?
-    - Fun project: how do we make LLMs generate code in our language?
+    - Fun project: add new features to your language

 <br>